vitest-dev/vitest/docs/config/index.md

 }
 ```

-- Importing ES modules caches them indefinetly which introduces memory leak if you have a lot of contexts (or tests).
+- Importing ES modules cache them indefinitely which introduces memory leaks if you have a lot of contexts (or tests).
 There is no API in Node.js that clears that cache.
 - Accessing globals [takes longer](https://github.com/nodejs/node/issues/31658) in a sandbox environment.

 Please, be aware of these issues when using this option.
 Vitest team cannot fix any of the issues on our side.